moon-home/ErrorShaping/README.md

-This is my projct from my summer intern in NTRC
+This is my summer intern project under Dr.Hong Wang in NTRC

-Files in SORT2019 is my reimplementation of this repo: https://github.com/nwojke/deep_sort